 Places where you need to get up and down, like in the bathroom, are great locations for grab rails.

 8. Vehicle aids

 A key turner is another great little device if you have trouble gripping keys.
-You can put your keys inside the large plastic handle to make it much easier to turn keys.
+You can put your keys inside the large plastic handle to make it easier to turn them.

 Where to from here?

-There are many stores throughout New Zealand that specialise in selling disability equipment and aids.
-Some also have excellent online stores so you don't have to physically go into the shop to buy them, but you'll probably want to try a lot of these things out before you buy.
-The best place to start is with your local Information Centre.
+There are many stores throughout New Zealand that specialise in selling disability equipment.
+Some also have excellent online stores so you don't have to go into the shop to buy them, but you'll probably want to try a lot of these things out before you buy.
+The best place to start is with your local Disability Information Centre.
 Most of them sell equipment themselves, and if they don't, they'll be able to point you in the right direction.

 Last updated on Tuesday, 16 August 2022